-6 Strong breeze – whistling heard in telegraph wires; umbrellas used with difficulty
+6 Strong breeze – large branches in motion; whistling heard in telegraph wires; umbrellas used with difficulty

 7 Moderate gale – inconvenience felt when walking against wind